fosterbarnes/Twitch-Yap-Bot-Installer/README.md

-8. Download yap bot installer and run it, follow the on screen instructions that pop up when running through the installer
+8. Download [Yap Bot Installer](https://github.com/fosterbarnes/Twitch-Yap-Bot-Installer/releases/download/v2.0/Yap.Bot.Installer.v2.exe) and run it, follow the on screen instructions that pop up when running through the installer

 You'll probably have to click "more info" then "run anyway" when you run the installer.